quantmx/activity-tracker/README.md

 WAITING FOR NUMBER OF ITEM(+ ENTER OR RETURN): 0
 BYE BYE 👋
 ```
-* **NOTE: all changes (new activities, activities ins, outs and in/outs) will be saved in activities.json for further use**
+* **NOTE: all changes (created /deleted  activities, activities ins, outs and in/outs) will be saved in activities.json for further use**